Manage commercial vehicles with the new-age Fleet Management Software

 Hot Gossip Alert!

-Urban fulfilment centres are one of the innovative and hottest last-mile trends, supporting fast and efficient hyperlocal or on-demand deliveries.
-These centres being located at frequent distances helps with the before-time deliveries of groceries, frozen products, or any time-sensitive goods.
+Urban fulfilment centres are one of the innovative and hottest last-mile trends.
+This trend supports fast and efficient hyperlocal or on-demand deliveries.

 Going green will probably be a last-mile delivery trend every year, and 2024 is no different.
-Customers are becoming more environmentally conscious and are questioning the delivery channel as well.
+Customers are becoming more environmentally conscious.
+This is causing them to question the delivery channel as well.
 Is it green enough?

 Another possible way is to adopt EVs into the delivery Fleet.

 Zypp is the best example of this.
 This Indian company is offering EV-as-a-Service.
-Zypp Electric was founded in 2017 with a Mission of Zero Emission by offering electric vehicles and EV-based technology to make last-mile delivery sustainable and emission-free.
-The company is currently delivering
+Zypp Electric was founded in 2017 with a mission of zero emissions.
+It offers electric vehicles and EV-based technology.
+The goal is to make last-mile process sustainable and emission-free.
+The company is currently providing vehicles for delivering –

-Zypp is leveraging last-mile delivery technology to automate and optimise to make their deliveries as green as possible..
+Zypp is using last mile delivery technology to automate and optimize its processes.
+The aim is to make deliveries as green as possible.

 It’s raining food, hallelujah!

-Robotisation is predicted to be the solution to a lot of last-mile delivery challenges.
+Robotisation is going to solve a lot of last-mile challenges.
 Autonomous vehicles and drones are already being used for order pick and drop.
 Quite a sci-fi scene, right?

-Amazon, for one, has invested millions of dollars in Aurora, an autonomous technology developer.
-Deliveries from Amazon Pharmacy are possible within 60 minutes of order placing, through a drone.
+Amazon has invested millions of dollars in Aurora, an autonomous technology developer.
+Amazon Pharmacy deliveries are possible within 60 minutes through a drone.
 That too at no extra cost!

-Autonomous vehicles are slowly being launched to deliver orders, and though it has a long way to go, but still a trend to look out for.
+Autonomous vehicles are being launched to deliver orders.
+While the technology has a long way to go, it is still a trend to watch.

-Route optimisation software has become a big help for last-mile delivery startup companies.
+Route optimisation software has become a big help for top last-mile delivery startup companies.
 This technology is helping logistics businesses streamline their delivery flow lucratively.
-Combined with AI and predictive analytics, it further helps last-mile providers diminish the cost of deliveries with good numbers.
+Combined with AI and predictive analytics, it helps last-mile providers reduce delivery costs.
+These technologies improve efficiency and save resources.

 Something To Interest You!